amaliariegelhuth/Language-Generation-with-nGrams/README.md

 ### What to Submit

-your repo should contain at least one sample input text along with sample output (.txt files) for degree 1 through degree 6.
+In addition to your code, your repo should contain at least one sample input text along with sample output (.txt files) for degree 1 through degree 5.

 ---